tkivisik/useful-bash/README.md

 ```

 ### >>
-Appends the output from the command on the left to a file
+Appends the output from the command on the left to a file on the right.

 Examples:
 ```bash